lamhq/tech-notes/pages/devops/aws/20-big-data/2-red-shift.md

 Make it a powerful choise for data analysis and data retrieval.

 **High availability**.
 Supports Multi-AZ deployments.
 It only spans two AZs at this time.

-No conversions from Single-AZ to Multi-AZ (or vice versa)!
+No conversions from Single-AZ to Multi-AZ (or vice versa) but you can use snapshot to restore it to a new cluster.

 **Snapshots** are incremental and point-in-time.
 Can be restored to other regions.
 They can be automated or manual.
 Always contained in Amazon S3 (you cannot manage the bucket).

-It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

-Fun fact: Its has that name becasue AWS wanted to have people leave Oracle databases and leverage this AWS service instead!
+Fun fact: Its name is due to AWS wanted to have people leave Oracle databases and leverage this AWS service instead.

 ## Features